 Sergio Perez was seventh on another drama-free day for Force India.
 The Mexican was one of four drivers to surpass a century of laps during the day, the others being Raikkonen, Sainz and Lance Stroll in ninth for Williams.

 Romain Grosjean was tenth on the ultrasoft tyre as Haas had a difficult end to pre-season testing.
-The Frenchman brought out the red flag early in the running when he hit the gravel at Turn 5, then again in the closing stages of the morning his VF-17 broke down at Turn 10.
+The Frenchman brought out the red flag early in the running when he hit the gravel at Turn 5, then again in the closing .Sp5rl!47rs of the morning his VF-17 broke down at Turn 10.

 A water leak towards the end of the day put him out of the running for the rest of the session, ending his lap total at 76.